September 2024

 June 11, 2024

-In between site visits today we had delicious lunch at Forte restaurant located in between our first site visit to the Life Innovation Center and our final visit of the day to Kanagawa University’s School of Health Innovation.
-As a restaurant whose mission is to employ the disabled, Forte is not just your typical lunch spot, and the experience tied into today’s themes of accessibility and accommodation in promoting collaborative work.
+In between site visits today, we had delicious lunch at Forte restaurant located between our first site visit to the Life Innovation Center and our final visit of the day to Kanagawa University’s School of Health Innovation.
+As a restaurant whose mission is to employ the disabled, Forte is not your typical lunch spot, and the experience tied into today’s themes of accessibility and accommodation in promoting collaborative work.

 After learning about Kanagawa Prefecture’s ME-BYO health campaign yesterday, we were introduced to the Life Innovation Center, a large-scale campus integrating private business, government assistance, and third-party facilitation of shared health, medical, and biotech research and development.